D.M.A., Arizona State University

-Dr. Jui-Ching Wang is Assistant Professor of Music Education at Northern Illinois University where she teaches music education and world music courses and direct Indonesian gamelan ensemble.
+Dr. Jui-Ching Wang is Associate Professor at Northern Illinois University where she teaches world music courses and coordinates world music ensembles such as the Chinese music ensemble, Indonesian gamelan ensemble, and Middle Eastern music ensemble.

 Dr. Wang received her bachelor’s degree in music from Soochow University in Taipei, master’s degrees in piano performance and music education from Northern Illinois University, and her doctorate in music education from Arizona State University.
 Prior to her studies in the United States, she taught music classes and directed choirs and recorder ensembles at a middle school in Taiwan.
 While completing graduate course work at ASU and NIU, she taught courses in world music and music education and participated in several world music ensembles such as the NIU Gamelan ensemble, ASU Javanese Gamelan ensemble, and Marimba Maderas de Comitan.

 As an active researcher, Dr. Wang has published articles in The International Journal of Research in Music Education, the Journal of Band Research, the Journal or Historical Research in Music Education, and the National Association for Music Education’s (NAfME) General Music Today and Music Educators Journal, and Chinese articles in The Performing Arts, Taipei Chinese Music, Music Browse, and the Journal of Aesthetic Education.
 She is also a contributor to the New Grove Dictionary of American Music (2nd edition) and Teaching Asian Art: Content, Context, and Pedagogy, a National Art Education Association (NAEA) publication.